Beautiful Gallery Panelled Masculine Card PP739

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

 Today it's Sunday and time for this week's new challenge over at The Paper Players!
-It's the turn of the fabulous Anne Marie to host this week and she has a fun theme for this week's Clean and Simple challenge:
+It's the turn of the fabulous Ann to host this week; it's colour challenge time and she has a beautiful trio of colours for us to work with:

 Here's the low-down on today's card: